pavanpc/Events-Aggregator/README.md

 #### Why Elasticsearch?
   1. Elasticsearch provides very good SLA for reading data and aggregations.
 With my experience its<b> ~<20 ms</b> for normal search and aggregation queries for around <b>100 million records with 3 nodes(AWS medium size machine) cluster</b>.
   2. It uses Inverted indexes(lucene) for storing data and hence its faster.
+  3. Also, elasticsaerch works very well for use cases with <b>Write Onnce and Read Many</b> patterns(similar to given use case).
-  3. Also, we can build <b>realtime dashboards using Kibana </b>on top of it.
+  4. Also, we can build <b>realtime dashboards using Kibana </b>on top of it.
 This will be very helpful for Business guys to do analysis in real time.
-  4. The data in elasticsearch can be <b>purged for better perfomrance.
+  5. The data in elasticsearch can be <b>purged for better perfomrance.
 We can store data for past 1 or 2 months and set TTL for purging historical  data</b>.
 In the mean time we can store data(stored in files/s3 ) in HDFS for later analysis.

 ###Ability to request the aggregated data by time range
 1. I have created a <b>RESTful api service using java dropwizard </b>.Using these api's we can run aggegations/ search queries on events.